 As part of the project “Embodied Gestures” we present here a workshop and user study where participants produced physical mock-ups of musical interfaces directly after miming control of short electroacoustic music pieces.
 Our goal was understanding how people envision and materialize their own sound-producing gestures from spontaneous cognitive mappings.

-This document resumes the contents of the paper presented at NIME conference 2019 “Material Embodiments of Electroacoustic Music: An Experimental Workshop-Study“.
-Please access this paper below for further and detailed information.
+This online document resumes the contents of the paper presented at NIME conference 2019 “Material Embodiments of Electroacoustic Music: An Experimental Workshop-Study“.
+Please access this paper for further and detailed information.

 The goal of our workshop study was understanding how people envision and materialize their own sound-producing gestures into physical characteristics when designing musical interfaces.
 This information will inform the next steps of an artistic research project called ‘Embodied Gestures’.

 Our workshop study departs from many previous studies describing how people mime musical control.
 Musical cognition is always situated and sonic memories allude to certain objects to explain interaction.
 In sum, during the spontaneous rendering of movement people also envision artifacts.

-The audio contents used to conduct the workshop study are five electroacoustic compositions (named C1, C2, C3, C4 and c5) by Thomas Gorbach:
+The audio contents used to conduct the workshop study are five electroacoustic studies (named C1, C2, C3, C4 and C5) by Thomas Gorbach: